gersteinj/TBA-tools/docs/tbat.md

 # Example
 get_team_event_awards(1257, '2016njbri')
 ```
 Returns the specified team's awards for the specified event.
-Event should be given as an event key using the official event codes.
+Event should be given as an event key using the year + official event codes.

 <a name="get-team-event-matches"></a>
 ### Get Team Event Matches